anypackage/anypackage/docs/en-US/about_Creating_Package_Providers.md

 ### Package Request

-The `[PackageRequest]` type contains information about the request and methods to interact with `UniversalPackageManager`.
+The `[PackageRequest]` type contains information about the request and methods to interact with `AnyPackage`.

 ```powershell
 class PackageRequest {